Kemp pushes Abrams to concede in Georgia gubernatorial race | WTOP

 “That is a promise she made,” said Ben Williams, president of the Cobb County branch of the SCLC, founded by the late Rev. Martin Luther King Jr.

-Erick Allen, a black Democrat newly elected to the Georgia House, said allegations of voter suppression and questions about Election Day problems could dog Kemp as governor if he eventually prevails.
+Erick Allen, a black Democrat newly elected to the Georgia House, said allegations of voter suppression and questions about Election Day problems could dog Kemp as governor if he ultimately prevails.

 “The erosion in trust is done,” said Allen.

-In a statement Saturday afternoon, she said she had met with voters who experienced difficulties casting ballots.
+On Saturday, she released a statement that she had met with voters who experienced difficulties casting ballots.
 She said her campaign had heard stories of voters turned away from the polls, students and military members who requested absentee ballots that never arrived or were “lost in the mail” — and first-time and longtime voters who found their names were “no longer on the list.”

 She vowed to continue to fight.